VSCodeVim/Vim/README.md

 ### Supported Options

-Options can be added to your user or workspace settings (open Command Pallete and search for "User Settings" or "Workspace Settings") and require restarting of VSCode to take effect.
+Vim options can be added to your user or workspace settings (open Command Pallete and search for "User Settings" or "Workspace Settings").
+Changes require restarting of VSCode to take effect.

-This is a subset of the supported configurations; the full list is described in [package.json](https://github.com/VSCodeVim/Vim/blob/master/package.json#L155):
+The following is a subset of the supported configurations; the full list is described in [package.json](https://github.com/VSCodeVim/Vim/blob/master/package.json#L155):

 * insertModeKeyBindings/otherModesKeyBindings
-  * Keybinding overrides to use for insert/non-insert modes
+  * Keybinding overrides to use for insert and other (non-insert) modes
   * *Example:* Bind `jj` to `<Esc>` while in insert mode

     ```